How to begin the low FODMAP diet - your complete starter pack

 • 2 full days of simple recipes to show you exactly how tasty low FODMAP meals can be.

-• A first 7-day checklist so you can start the low FODMAP diet without spending hours planning.
+• A first 7-day checklist – start the low FODMAP diet without spending hours planning.

 • The 2025 Monash food updates explained clearly, so you don’t waste energy following old advice.